vcaruso0923/video-chatter/README.md

 ### Installation

  To run this application download or clone this repository.
+Install all dependencies.
 From your terminal in the root directory, run *npm start*.
  The server will then lanch Vroom.
-Click on the **Create room** button.

  ![ReadMe Image](https://github.com/vcaruso0923/video-chatter-2-2/blob/master/vroom-wide-create.png)